AlirezaF80/KNTU-VC-Enhancer/README.md

 - Fixes the width of dropdown menus to prevent them from being cut off.
 - Adds the notice board's page details inside the course page for easy access.
+- Adds Class Schedule and Exam Schedule to the header.
+- Adds Teacher's name alongside the course name in the course page.

 ## Installation